lizastark/soft-arcade/README.md

 - [Mika Satomi](http://www.nerding.at/) and [Hannah Perner-Wilson](https://www.plusea.at/) of Kobakant
 - Mindy Seu's [Cyberfeminist Index](https://cyberfeminismindex.com/)
 - [Paolo Pedercini](http://paolo.molleindustria.org/) and [Molleindustria](http://www.molleindustria.org/), who create "artisanal remedies to the idiocy of mainstream entertainment in the form of short experimental games".
 - Sarah Hendren's [What Can a Body Do?
-How We Meet the Built World](https://www.newyorker.com/books/page-turner/when-the-world-isnt-designed-for-our-bodies) is a beautiful examination of ability adn the body
+How We Meet the Built World](https://www.newyorker.com/books/page-turner/when-the-world-isnt-designed-for-our-bodies) is a beautiful examination of ability and the body
 - Wendy Chun's [On Software or the Persistence of Visual Knowledge](https://monoskop.org/File:Chun_Wendy_Hui_Kyung_2005_On_Software_or_the_Persistence_of_Visual_Knowledge.pdf))